 The Alta Via 1, also known as the Dolomite High Route 1, is one of Italy's most famous trekking trails and is the easiest and most popular of the high routes that go through the Dolomites.
 The Dolomites are located in north-eastern Italy and stretch throughout the provinces of Belluno, South Tyrol, and Trentino.

 Stage 1: Lago di Braies - Rifugio Fanes

-Stage one starts at the beautiful Alpine Lake Lago di Braies surrounded by towering peaks and pine forests.
-It begins with a steady climb to the first pass Forcella Sora Forno.
-In this section of the trail, you will encounter several steep walls of rock that are surmounted by short, but thrilling zigzag routes aided by cables.
-At the pass, you enter the Dolomites National Park.
-The Panorama from the broad, meadowy pass is vast and breathtaking including the northernmost Dolomite Peaks as well as the Marmolada and the Tofane Peaks.
-From here the Alta Via 1 crosses rolling and undulating meadows with far off views of dolomite spires spread out around you.
-You will then begin a steep descent into the rocky valley with fascinating orange rock walls, the last portion of the stage involves a final extended uphill stretch that finishes and a beautiful Alpine basin.
+The first stage starts at the beautiful Alpine lake Lago di Braies, surrounded by towering mountain peaks and pine forests.
+It starts with a steady climb to the first pass Forcella Sora Forno.
+On this part of the route you encounter several steep rock faces which you cross by short but exciting zigzag routes using cables.
+At the pass you enter the Dolomiti National Park.
+The Panorama of the wide, expansive pass is vast and breathtaking, including views of the peaks of the northern Dolomites, as well as the peaks of Marmolada and Tofane.
+You then begin a steep descent into the rocky valley with fascinating orange rock walls, the last part of the stage consists of a final long uphill section.

 Distance: 20 kilometers